 Senior Academic Advisor

-Neddie Garcia is a new counselor for the Matador Advising Hub.
-Previously, Neddie worked for the College of Health & Human Development (CHHD) SSC/EOP, Satellite at CSUN.
-Neddie graduated from Rio Mesa High School in Oxnard, CA. She is an alumna from CSUN, having received her B.A. in Chicano/a Studies and Linguistics, with a minor in Sociology and her M.S. in Counseling with an emphasis in College Counseling & Student Services.
-During her studies in the program she began working full-time with undergraduate students in the CHHD SSC/EOP, Satellite.
-She has over 10 years of experience as an Academic Advisor in various areas of higher education including educational planning, career counseling, personal counseling and program development.
-Neddie is a first generation college student with a commitment to student’s access to education.
+Neddie Garcia is a Senior Academic Advisor for the Matador Advising Hub.
+Neddie graduated from Rio Mesa High School in Oxnard, CA. At CSUN, she completed her M.S. in Counseling with an emphasis in College Counseling & Student Services.
+During her studies in the program she began working full-time with undergraduate students in the College of Health and Human Development, SSC/EOP, Satellite.
+She has approximately 15 years of experience as an academic advisor in various areas of higher education including educational planning, career counseling and program development.
 She is dedicated to supporting first-time freshman students while on their journey to achieving their personal, academic and career goals.
-Neddie’s experiences as a former exploratory major and undergraduate student in the Educational Opportunity Program have cemented her desire to work in education and provide support to students, in navigating their college experience and future goals.
+Neddie’s experiences as a former exploratory major and undergraduate student in the Educational Opportunity Program have cemented her desire to work in higher education and provide support to students while navigating their college experience and future goals.

 Antonio is a proud CSUN alum.
-He earned his Bachelor of Arts Degree in Psychology in 2004.
-He has a combined advising experience that expands over 18 years, which started in 2001 as a student peer mentor/advisor, then as a professional advisor in 2004 working at UC Irvine and Cal State Northridge.
+He earned his Bachelor's Degree in Psychology in 2004.
+He has a combined advising experience that expands over 20 years, which started in 2001 as a student peer mentor/advisor, then as a professional advisor in 2004 working at UC Irvine.
 Since his return to CSUN, he has worked with students in Liberal Studies, the College of Humanities, and the David Nazarian College of Business and Economics.
-When advising students, Antonio believes in a holistic student-centered approach and values each opportunity to support students in reaching their academic goals.
+He now advises new F-1 international students at the Hub and coordinates their advisement services.
+When advising students, Antonio believes in a holistic student-centered approach and values the opportunity to support students in reaching their academic goals.

 Hello!
 My name is Elaine Ham and I graduated from CSUN in the Liberal Studies Program with my K-12 Teaching Credential and received my Masters in College Student Development and Counseling from Northeastern University.
 I’m a California native but have spent time abroad for several years in various countries focusing on community outreach, teaching, and volunteering.
 I’m passionate about supporting students of all backgrounds and focus on the whole person approach—integrating all aspects of life into your learning and academic success.
 I look forward to best supporting you in your goals.